Research

 Working Papers

-1. Jürgensmeier, Lukas and Bernd Skiera (2024), “Measuring Self-preferencing on Digital Platforms,” working paper available at SSRN (third-round revise-and-resubmit at the Journal of Marketing).
+1. Jürgensmeier, Lukas and Bernd Skiera (2024), “Measuring Self-preferencing on Digital Platforms,” working paper available at SSRN (under fourth-round review at the Journal of Marketing).

 2. Lukas Jürgensmeier (2024): “keepar: An R Package for Online Marketplace Data in Social Science Research,” available at lukas-juergensmeier.com/keepar.html package available on GitHub.